JavierPaz11044/amaru/SERVER_INTEGRATION.md

 - The `android:usesCleartextTraffic="true"` setting allows HTTP for testing

 ### Data Privacy
-- All network flow data is sent to the configured server
+- All network flow data **and PyTorch analysis results** are sent to the configured server
 - The device ID is persistent and can be used to track devices
 - No personal information is included in the payload
 - Network flow data may contain sensitive information about app usage
+- PyTorch analysis results include risk assessments and recommendations

 ## Troubleshooting